-When setting target states associated with the human contact value, including E. coli and cyanobacteria, the target attribute state must be set above the baseline state, unless the baseline state is already within band A of the corresponding table in Appendix 2A or 2B.
-Target attribute states for rivers of order four and above will need to be reviewed with the best available information, in regard to achieving national primary contact targets.
-At this point in time it is not recommended to set targets at the FMU scale for cyanobacteria in lakes, due to a lack of suitable information including issues with model performance as well as the current geospatial lakes database.
+When setting target states for attributes associated with the human contact freshwater value, including E. coli and cyanobacteria, the target attribute state must be set above the baseline state, unless the baseline state is already within band A of the corresponding NOF attribute table.
+Previous targets set in relation to the national swimmability targets should also be reviewed with best available information.